 Each channel is listed with the intercom name or AoIP stream name assignment or local audio I/O connection - if any.
 Channels that are assigned to remote sources indicate whether that source is currently online.
 If it is online, the assignment is shown in black and the AoIP port IP address of the source is also shown.
 If the target assignment is an AVN talkback device, an AVN logo is shown next to the channel number.
-Unavailable sources or unassigned channels are shown in grey.
+Unavailable units or un-assigned channels are shown in grev.